 “The tools we use to solve the problem must be adapted by East Africans and applied in an East African way.”

 We believe that follow-through, follow-up and training are of paramount importance to our work.
 It’s vital that our directive includes training of our indigenous neighbors to do the work and eventually put us out of a job.
 So, that when we do leave, there are local people who are able to continue the work and in turn train the next generation.

 “We must promote education and not promote dependence.”

-Our work has to be stylized to match the needs of East Africans.
+Our work has to be stylized to match the needs of our audiences.
 There are many things we have to say and do in Africa that may be counterintuitive to our fellow Americans.
 It’s important that we remain true to our goal but not necessarily to our methods.
 In spite of the fact that humans are more similar that dissimilar, there are important cultural differences that cannot be over looked.
 (And some that could be, but shouldn’t.)

 “We aim to relevant, not ‘right’.”